 Expansion of multi-family dwellings

-Paving, stripping, grading and removal of earth materials from areas more than 10,000 sq. ft within a five year period
+Paving, stripping, grading, and removal of earth materials from areas more than 10,000 sq. ft within a five-year period

 Projects in the Shoreland Zoning District which require site plan review.

 Planning Board Applications are due 7 days in advance of the meeting you wish your application to be reviewed.
-It is always best to speak with the Code Enforcement Officer Town Planner prior to submitting an application in order to understand the contents of the application and timeline for review.
+It is always best to speak with the Code Enforcement Officer prior to submitting an application in order to understand the contents of the application and timeline for review.

-Some Planning Board projects can be complicated and approval may be required by other departments, so be sure to contact the Code Enforcement Officer Planning and Development office for assistance (207) 882-8200 ext.
-106.

-Large sites and subdivisions may require Maine Department of Environmental Protection (DEP) review.
-Please call 287-2811 for DEP rules and regulations.
+Some Planning Board projects can be complicated and approval may be required by other departments, so be sure to contact the Code Enforcement Officer for assistance (207) 882-8200 ext.
+7. Large sites and subdivisions may require Maine Department of Environmental Protection (DEP) review.
+Please call (207) 287-2811 for DEP rules and regulations.

 Fees